NT parkland, streams, watermills, and Abbey Mills heritage site

 The Merton Apprentice (no food, 4pm to 10/11pm), a micro pub in Abbey Mills is the recommended pub (about 5 mins from the station.
 Nice outside terrace in summer.

 For food, Istanbul Meze Mangal, a Turkish Restaurant (open till late, opposite Burger King, near the tube Station) is always popular.
-Gourmet Express, a Lebanese Kebab cafe with limited seating (opposite Sainburys) is recommended, as is nearby Aya (a BYO alcohol Lebanese restaurant).
+Gourmet Express, a Lebanese Kebab cafe with limited seating (opposite Sainburys entrance) is recommended, as is nearby Aya (a BYO alcohol Lebanese restaurant).
+Thai Town (200m along the road past the tube station), and Canedo (Portuguese cafe opposite it, closes 9pm) are both recommended.
 The 2 chippes next to the tube station are very cheap.
-The cognoscenti get 1 piece (of chicken), 5 wings, and chips for £2.
+If drunk, the cognoscenti get 2 pieces (of chicken) and chips for £2 from the one nearest the tube station.

 After the walk, we would love to get your feedback